salesforcecli/mcp/README.md

 ## Configure the DX MCP Server

 Configure the Salesforce DX MCP Server for your MCP client by updating its associated MCP JSON file; each client is slightly different, so check your MCP client documentation for details.
-See [MCP Client Configurations](#mcp-client-configurations) for some more examples.
+See [MCP Client Configurations](./README.md#mcp-client-configurations) for more examples.

 Here's an example for VS Code with Copilot in which you create and update a `.vscode/mcp.json` file in your project: